Switch menu

 10. Summary of key points, and review of objectives

-Flow Assurance Training Course
+Flow Assurance (Upstream) Training Course

-This course is aimed at leaders, managers and engineers working on oil and gas field projects and operations who wish to develop their understanding of flow and fluid issues between sand face and separator, and of how to manage those issues.
-Particular emphasis will be given to the interrelatedness of flow assurance with many other engineering disciplines and with key project and operational decisions.
+This course is designed for leaders, managers, and engineers involved in oil and gas field projects and operations who want to enhance their understanding of flow and fluid challenges between the sandface and separator, and how to effectively manage them.

 • To describe fluid-related issues, how to obtain appropriate fluid samples to assess risk of those issues, and ways to manage the issues.